What this essay is

 The reference deliverable is the VERIDEX BI USA Stage-3 report for The Master’s Chair, Houston → Atlanta interstate expansion, prepared for the firm’s principal in 2026.
 The full report is embedded inline at /case-studies/masters-chair/.

-Engine C — Sovereign Mirror
+Engine C — Sovereign Intelligence Decision Protocol

 The principal is a fiscal authority self-analysing.
 Most often a finance ministry or oversight body considering an allocation question — where to deploy a constrained envelope across multiple line items — with explicit counterfactual deployments.

-The reference deliverables are the four Sovereign Mirror briefings prepared for a Ghana fiscal-authority audience: Domestic Resource Mobilisation, Health Financing, Ghana Stabilisation Fund, Annual Budget Funding Amount.
+The reference deliverables are the four Sovereign Protocol briefings prepared for a Ghana fiscal-authority audience: Domestic Resource Mobilisation, Health Financing, Ghana Stabilisation Fund, Annual Budget Funding Amount.
 All four are embedded inline at /case-studies/ghana-market-entry/interactive/.

 What is different